Johnlin2922/SeaBattle/README.md

 ![alt text](https://github.com/Johnlin2922/SeaBattle/blob/master/Screenshots/1.JPG "initial screen")![alt text](https://github.com/Johnlin2922/SeaBattle/blob/master/Screenshots/4.JPG "initial screen")

 Once initiated, the game will print two grids for each player.
 The primary grid is 9 ships of set sizes in a random assorment.
 The tracking grid is used to keep track of where you have attempted to hit. it will automatically be filled with "X" and "/" for hit and miss.
-Keep in mind that this very dependent on verbal communication between the two players.
+Keep in mind that this game is dependent on verbal communication between the two players and will not work properly without it.

 ![alt text](https://github.com/Johnlin2922/SeaBattle/blob/master/Screenshots/7.JPG "initial screen")![alt text](https://github.com/Johnlin2922/SeaBattle/blob/master/Screenshots/8.JPG "initial screen")